ssk-d/fireflutter/README.md

   - Then, deploy with `firebase deploy --only functions`.
   - For testing, do `npm run test:algolia`.
 - Second, you need to add(or update) ALGOLIA_APP_ID(Application ID), ALGOLIA_SEARCH_KEY(Search Only Api Key), ALGOLIA_INDEX_NAME in Firestore `settings/app` document.
+  Optionally, you can put the settings inside `FireFlutter.init()`.
 - Algolia free account give you 10,000 free search every months.
 This is good enough for small sized projects.

+### Admin Account Setting

+- Any user who has `isAdmin` property with `true`.
+- Admin property is protected by Firestore security rules and cannot be edited by client app.

+## App Management

+- The app management here is based on the sample code and app.
+- FireFlutter is a flutter package to build social apps and is fully customizable.
+When you may build your own customized app, we recommend to use our sample codes.

+### App Settings

+- Developers can set default settings on `FireFlutter.init()`.
+- Admin can overwrite all the settings by updating Firestore `settings` docuemnts.

+### Internalization (Localization)

+- Menus and page contents can be translated depending on user's device.
+Or developer can put a menu to let users to choose their languages.

+- When admin update the translation text in Firestore `translations` collectin, the will get the update in real time.
+The app, then, should update the screen.

+- The localization is managed by `GetX` package that is used for routing and state management on the sample code.

+### Forum Management

+#### Forum Category Management

+- You can create forum categories in admin screen.

 ## For Developers

+### FireFlutter package initialization

+- app settings
+- translations

 ### Firestore Structure